abbisQQ/Python-Network-Security/README.md

 * Project 5.
 HTTP File Interceptor
 * Project 6.
 Code Injector
 * Project 7.
 ARP Spoofer
 * Project 8.
 WIFI Stored Password Stealing
+* Project 9.
+Backdoor for remote command execution

 If you want to test them with HTTPS sites you will need to run ssl scrip.
 1. Run sslstrip with the command: